Find Trade Colleges

 Read More…

-A rank of #3 on this year’s list means Milwaukee Area Technical College is a great place for precision metal working students working on their associate degree.
-MATC is a large public school located in the large city of Milwaukee.
+A rank of #3 on this year’s list means Northcentral Technical College is a great place for precision metal working students working on their associate degree.
+North Central Technical College is a moderately-sized public school located in the city of Wausau.

 Of the 8 students majoring in precision metal working at North Central Technical College, 75% are male and 25% are female.